cbeams/spring-framework-2.5.x/readme.txt

 FreeMarker 2.3, JasperReports 1.0/1.1, Struts/Tiles 1.1/1.2, JSF 1.1, Jakarta Commons FileUpload 1.0, etc.

 Release contents:
-* "src" contains the Java source files for the framework
+* "src" contains the general Java source files for the framework
+* "mock" contains the general Java source files for Spring's mock and test classes
-* "test" contains the Java source files for Spring's test suite
+* "test" contains the general Java source files for Spring's test suite
+* "tiger/src" contains the JDK-1.5-specific Java source files for the framework
+* "tiger/test" contains the JDK-1.5-specific Java source files for Spring's test suite
-* "dist" contains various Spring distribution jar files
+* "dist" contains the Spring distribution jar files
 * "lib" contains all third-party libraries needed for running the samples and/or building the framework
 * "docs" contains general documentation and API javadocs
-* "samples" contains demo applications and skeletons
+* "samples" contains demo applications

 The "lib" directory is just included in the "-with-dependencies" download.
 Make sure to download this full distribution ZIP file if you want to run the sample applications and/or build the framework yourself.